harrybaines/portfolio-website/_projects/2021-10-18-horizon-scanning.md

 weight: 2
 ---

 Horizon Scanning was a research project I worked on during my time at Yordas Digital which involved investigating the use of AI techniques to forecast probabilities of substances and regulations updating in the next 3 months.
 Regulatory update data was recorded in internal databases over time since 2008.
-This data was very valuable - using predictive techniques, we could determine which substances and regulations would update soon (e.g. the next 3 months) based on recorded update data, which enabled us to achieve all of the following:
+This data was very valuable - using predictive techniques, we could determine which substances and regulations could update soon (e.g. the next 3 months) based on recorded update data.
+This enabled us to achieve all of the following:

-- Inform clients of which substances in their product was likely to update soon
+- Inform clients of which substances in their product were likely to update soon
 - Prioritise which internal regulatory checks to perform (e.g. if one substance has a 98% chance of updating in the next 3 months relative to another substance with a 20% of updating, that is very useful information)
 - Provide programmatic access to update probabilities through an API